See You Tomorrow (album): Recording and composition

 The lyrics of "St. Francis and the Future" were inspired by a Jan van Eyck painting.
 Karen explained: "A few years ago, during a visit to a museum with my children, I saw his painting Saint Francis Receiving the Stigmata.
-The song 'St. Francis and the Future' was inspired by my memory of discovering this painting because during our visit, a tour guide had us look at a multitude of details using a large magnifying glass he had with him.
-In the background of the painting, there is this little town that most people wouldn't even notice, because they would be too busy looking at the foreground.
-On closer inspection, you end up perceiving birds and animals, but also the life of a small town.
-This painting not only tells us about this mystical image but also evokes a whole disappeared world.
-As often, one thought provoked another, and this day in the museum I began to imagine my children after we are gone, to imagine them looking at photos of our family and dwelling on the details of the backgrounds that were ultimately the reality of our lives.
-This was a strange moment in the museum: me discovering the imaginary life of a village from the past thinking about the future of my children.
+The song 'St. Francis and the Future' was inspired by my memory of discovering this painting because, during our visit, a tour guide had us look at a multitude of details using a large magnifying glass he had with him.
+In the background of the painting, there is this little town that most people wouldn't even notice because they would be too busy looking at the foreground.
+On closer inspection, you end up perceiving not only birds and animals but also the life of a small town.
+This painting not only tells us about this mystical image but also evokes a whole disappearing world.
+As often, one thought provoked another, and this day in the museum, I began to imagine my children after we were gone, to imagine them looking at photos of our family and dwelling on the details of the backgrounds that were ultimately the reality of our lives.
+This was a strange moment in the museum: me discovering the imaginary life of a village from the past while thinking about the future of my children.
 This method of Van Eyck to focus on little details speaks to me a lot, because I believe the more we talk about the small moments in life, the more meaningful they become for others."

 "John as Well" was the first song written for the record.
 Karen said that its lyrics relate to "wanting to really know other people and to be truly known by another person, and the limitations of language, especially when it comes to conversation.
 I think it represents the whole album.
 The questions about connections to other people and the possibilities of communication and internal lives."